thevpc/tson/SPEC.md

 ```

 ### 5.5 Tuples (`()`)
-Tuples (or uplets) are fixed-size ordered collections.
+Tuples are fixed-size ordered collections.
 Like objects and arrays, they can be anonymous or named. **Elements** within a tuple can be any valid expression.

 | Type            | Syntax   | Description                                     |
 |:----------------|:---------|:------------------------------------------------|